lakras/bio-helper-scripts/README.md

 - [`make_r_friendly_table.pl`](/tables/make_r_friendly_table.pl): Converts table to R-friendly format.
 See script for example inputs and outputs.

    _Usage: `perl make_r_friendly_table.pl [table file path] [first data column index] > [output table path]`_

+- [`convert_variable_value_lists_to_table.pl`](/tables/convert_variable_value_lists_to_table.pl): Converts lists of variable values, such as those output by Terra, to a table.
+Lists of values must appear with variable on one line followed by values in the following line, comma-separated and surrounded by brackets.
+Lines not matching this format are ignored.
+Variable names must be unique (cannot repeat).
+List items must be in order for all variables.
+Expects all variables to have identical numbers of values: ignores variables with less than the largest number of values.
+See code for example of input and output formats.

+   _Usage: `perl convert_variable_value_lists_to_table.pl [file containing input lists] [optional list item separator, ", " by default] [optional list start, "[" by default] [optional list end, "]" by default] > [output table path]`_

 ### Column title manipulation